 Legal Authority.
 According to the Washington Post (11.27.13), “Administration officials characterized the decision as one made necessary as they prioritized fixes to the individual health exchange, which the White House has promised will “work smoothly for the vast majority of users” by Dec.
 1.”
 The ACA imposes no statutory deadline for the availability of online enrollment and the delay does not preclude SHOP enrollment for calendar year 2014 given that the paper enrollment process remains in place.
 That said, enrollment on the small-business exchange is available year-round, so it is unclear why a full one-year delay was necessary given that glitches in the non-group Exchanges were expected to be resolved within a matter of weeks or months.
 Some have cynically noted that the delay will place the start date beyond the 2014 election, although it is unclear how that would benefit the administration since SHOP gives small employers greater flexibility/more choice.

-Specific Provisions Affecting Health Care Industry
+Specific Provisions Affecting Health Care Sector (3)

-Drug-Price Clarification (August 10, 2010)
+Drug-Price Clarification (8.10.10)

 Statutory Change.
 Under the ACA, the definition of average manufacturer price (AMP) changed.
 It became the average price paid to the manufacturer for the drug in the United States by wholesalers for drugs distributed to retail community pharmacies and by retail community pharmacies that purchase drugs directly from the manufacturer. – See more at: On August 10, 2010, Congress modified the definition of average manufacturer price (AMP) to include inhalation, infusion, implanted, or injectable drugs that are not generally dispensed through a retail pharmacy.

-Doc-fix Tax (December 15, 2010)
+Doc-fix Tax (12.15.10)

 Statutory Change.
 Congress modified the amount of premium tax credits that individuals would have to repay if they are over-allotted, an action designed to help offset the costs of the postponement of cuts in Medicare physician payments called for in the ACA.

-Specific Provisions Affecting Medicare or Medicaid Beneficiaries
+Specific Provisions Affecting Medicare and/or Medicaid Beneficiaries (4)

-Cuts to Medicare Advantage (3 Year Delay)
+Delaying Medicare Advantage Cuts (11.11.10: 3 Year Delay)